Climate change

 Cutting our carbon

 Each year the government provides data on carbon emissions in each local authority area.
 Between 2005 and 2019 (the latest data available) total per capita emissions from housing, industry and transport fell by 41% in Wyre Forest.
 Whilst this is good progress there is much to be done to make sure this trend continues.
-Our Climate Change Plan sets out how we intend to tackle climate change in Wyre Forest.
+Our climate action and carbon reduction plan sets out how we intend to tackle climate change in Wyre Forest.
 This includes actions to reduce emissions from our homes, businesses and transport and to address the impacts of climate change in the area.
 We also work with other organisations in the county to deliver the Worcestershire Energy Strategy.

 Cutting your carbon